NitorCreations/nitor-deploy-tools/docs/template-processing.md

 ```

 The third way to insert parameters is via a notation of the type `$CF{parameterName|defaultVal}#optional`.
 This
-references will simply be replaced with a reference to the parameter in place, leaving everything around
+reference will simply be replaced with a reference to the parameter in place, leaving everything around
 it intact.
 This is handy for example when importing variables into json, where the above comment based
 syntax would break json syntax.